 - Share this article on Tumblr

 On Dec.
-21, 1967, Mike Nichols unveiled The Graduate in New York, launching the career of Dustin Hoffman.
+21, 1967, Mike Nichols unveiled The Graduate in theaters, launching the career of Dustin Hoffman.
 The film was nominated for seven Oscars at the 40th Academy Awards, and won one in the directing category.
 The Hollywood Reporter’s original review of the film is below: